-Water filtration systems provide two key benefits for your commercial kitchen or restaurant: Restaurant equipment maintenance and breakdown is reduced by as much as 75% Beverages and ice taste and smell better to your customer Restaurant equipment that use water like ice machines, coffee and espresso makers, steamers, and dishwashers can all benefit from a water filtration system.
+Water filtration systems provide two key benefits for your commercial kitchen or restaurant: restaurant equipment maintenance and breakdown is reduced by as much as 75% Beverages and ice tastes (and smells) better for customers.
+Restaurant equipment that use water like ice machines, coffee and espresso makers, steamers, and dishwashers can all benefit from a water filtration system.

 Mineral deposits (also known as “scale”) build up in these machines, causing maintenance problems and breakdowns.
 Water filtration systems with scale inhibitors prevent the buildup of scale as well as filter the water in the commercial kitchen equipment you use every day.
 Water filters with scale inhibitors are particularly beneficial for ice machines, as ice will appear clearer and break up easier than non-filtered ice, not to mention taste better to the customer.

 Not all water filters and water filtration systems are the same.
 Some water filtration systems feature a drop-in replacement cartridge whereas others are screwed into the filter head.
 Some water filters need to be activated by cycling water through them for a period of time before use.
 Other types allow you to simply drop in the cartridge and put it to work right away.